-Whether concerns about privacy or consideration of other peoples’ social media feeds have prevented you from posting photos and videos of the world’s cutest kid (that’s yours, by the way) online, good news!
-There are some amazing photo sharing sites out there that allow you to post as many photos and videos as you damn-well please while also being mindful of your family’s privacy.
-I downloaded the app versions of these services to try them out and find the 5 best free photo sharing sites to share with you!
+Whether concerns about privacy or consideration of other peoples’ social media feeds have prevented you from posting photos and videos of the world’s cutest kid (that’s yours, by the way) to sites like Instagram or Facebook, good news!
+There are some amazing photo sharing sites out there that allow you to post as many versions of your family photo album as you please while also being mindful of your family’s privacy.

 - You can share an album you’ve created and can even set it up so that other people can contribute to that album by toggling on the “collaborate” feature.

-- Family and friends can leave their reactions and responses on photos and videos you’ve posted (and if it’s anything but hearts, “oohs” and “awwws”, you can give them the boot).
+- Family and friends can leave their reactions and responses on photos and videos you’ve posted.

 - The app gives you suggested ideas for monthly photo books which you can order as is or customize yourself.

 - You can allow others to upload their own content, which is always awesome when you’ve been to a shared event like a birthday or special celebration.

 If you’re looking for a place to keep little notes, stories and updates of every baby milestone or memory in addition to photos and videos.

 Cost: Free.
 The app makes money through products like photo books and photo printing which are optional to purchase.

 - 23snaps can be accessed through the app or online.

 - Family members can opt to receive updates by e-mail.